 Provides procedures for the transfer of a respondent's firearms upon the issuance of an ERPO.
-Transfer must be made, within 24 hours, to a federally licensed firearms dealer or a law enforcement agency which may charge the respondent a reasonable storage fee.
+Transfer must be made, within 24 hours, to a federally licensed firearms dealer or a law enforcement agency.
+Law enforcement is not permitted to charge the respondent a storage fee.
 There is no transfer of ownership for temporary transfers.
+Requires sheriffs to reimburse respondents for firearms that are not returned to the respondent.
 Establishes requirements for proving that firearms were indeed transferred.
 When an emergency order is issued and there is probable cause to believe the respondent owns firearms, the court shall issue a search warrant to law enforcement to take immediate possession of the respondent's firearms "as soon as practicable."
 Directs the chief law enforcement officer to notify a respondent of the option to voluntarily surrender a firearm prior to executing the search warrant.